Alice Abadam: Work as a suffragette

-In Norwich in August 1912, speaking for an hour and quarter, Adadam appealed directly to the Catholic clergy not to abuse their power by promoting 'indifference and uninformed opposition' to women's suffrage, reported in The Tablet,ba Catholic newsletter.
-Her outspokenness and open criticism of clergy, including Father Henry Day, who opposed votes for women, led to a label for Abadam as 'arrogant' and 'paranoid' and her followers were called 'Abadamites' in another Catholic publication, Universe.
+In Norwich in August 1912, speaking for an hour and quarter, Adadam appealed directly to the Catholic clergy not to abuse their power by promoting 'indifference and uninformed opposition' to women's suffrage, as reported in The Tablet, a Catholic newsletter.
+Her outspokenness and open criticism of clergy, including Father Henry Day, who opposed votes for women, led to a label for Abadam as "arrogant" and "paranoid" and her followers were called "Abadamites'" in another Catholic publication, Universe.
 Alice Meynell wrote supportively in The Tablet, "A Tribute to Miss Abadam".

-In Plymouth in 1913, she placed a motion at the Catholic Women's Suffrage Society, that this meeting 'calls upon the Government to extend the Parliamentary franchise to women in the interests of justice, morality and religion.'
+In Plymouth in 1913, Adadam placed a motion at the Catholic Women's Suffrage Society, that this meeting "calls upon the Government to extend the Parliamentary franchise to women in the interests of justice, morality and religion".

-In a 1913 pamphlet, "The Feminist Vote, Enfranchised or Emancipated?”, Abadam wrote more generally on women's rights, that 'The Constructive Feminist has to be no man's shadow.
+In a 1913 pamphlet, "The Feminist Vote, Enfranchised or Emancipated?”, Abadam wrote more generally on women's rights, that "The Constructive Feminist has to be no man's shadow.
 She must be herself – free to the very soul of sex servility.
-So, and only so, can she save a stricken world.'
+So, and only so, can she save a stricken world".

-Abadam hosted a table including Evelina Haverfield and members of the Actresses' Franchise League and the Women Writer's Suffrage League at the Hotel Cecil costume dinner in 1914.
+Abadam hosted a table including Evelina Haverfield and members of the Actresses' Franchise League (AFL) and the Women Writer's Suffrage League (WWSL) at the Hotel Cecil costume dinner in 1914.

 By 1916, Abadam was chair of the Federated Council of Suffrage Councils.

 In 1920, she founded the Feminist League with a wide debating agenda and lending library on topics related to feminism but also including freemasonry, embryology and witches.

 In the 1920s the Catholic Women's Suffrage Society (which had become the St. Joan's International Alliance) promoted the Equal Franchise Bill and celebrated its passing into law in 1928, with a Mass in Westminster Cathedral and a procession of Protestant and Catholic suffragists including Millicent Fawcett, Charlotte Despard, Virginia Crawford, Elisabeth Christitch, Leonara di Alberti, and Abadam (then aged 72).